- Exploring Cascade Creek Falls in Ouray, Colorado

 Cascade Creek is approximately 12 miles long and begins high in the San Juan Mountains, although don’t expect to descend it in full during our canyoning experience… The creek is fed by several small streams and waterfalls before cascading down the mountainside and through the town of Ouray.

 The height of the waterfalls in Cascade Creek varies throughout its length, with some sections featuring small rapids and others offering calm, tranquil pools.
 It ends at the postcard-perfect Cascade Creek Falls close to Ouray town centre.
-Cascade Creek Falls is ~270ft tall making it the highest waterfall in Ouray.
+Cascade Creek Falls is approximately 270ft tall making it the highest waterfall in Ouray.

 The creek is known for its clear, cold water, which is a result of its high elevation and the surrounding rock formations.